microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/PutRelativeFile.rst

         used when responding with a :statuscode:`409` because a file with the requested name already exists, or when responding with a :statuscode:`400` because the requested name contained invalid characters.
-If this response header is included, the WOPI client should automatically retry the |operation| operation using the contents of this header as the **X-WOPI-RelativeTarget** value and will not display an error message to the user.
+If this response header is included, the WOPI client should automatically retry the |operation| operation using the contents of this header as the **X-WOPI-RelativeTarget** value and should not display an error message to the user.

     :resheader X-WOPI-Lock: